The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

-\textit{Pinning} places the selected comment at the top of the comments section.
+\textit{Pinning} a comment places it at the top of the comments section.
 Understanding this function of the pinning affordance, most of our participants pinned negative comments to make them highly visible and more likely to attract other users' attention.
-This was often done to \textbf{raise their audience's awareness} of the harmful comments they receive.
-Participant P5 said:
+This was often done to \textbf{raise their audience's awareness} of the harmful comments they face.
+For instance, Participant P5, a transgender woman who often receives transphobic comments on her posts, explained that she uses comment pinning to visibilize the everyday discrimination against transgender people that has become so normalized that it often goes unnoticed:

-\begin{quote} \textit{``I pinned the comment because I just wanted you to see what people like me are going through in this country right now, like what people feel comfortable saying to us.'' - P5} \end{quote}
+\begin{quote} \textit{``I pinned the comment because I just wanted you to see what people like me are going through in this country right now, like what people feel comfortable saying to us.'' -- P5} \end{quote}

 Beyond raising awareness, many participants also expected other users who see the Pin of Shame to engage in criticism or rebuttal against the pinned commenter.
 Some saw this public criticism as a means to \textbf{humiliate and embarrass the negative commenter}.
+In this way, this strategy serves as a form of punishment.
+For example, Participant P18 described her Pin of Shame action as such:

+\begin{quote} \textit{``I think punishment is a good word [to describe the Pin of Shame], just like it's public shaming.
+If you feel that strongly to say really mean stuff on a stranger's post, I think you should publicly be seen for that comment.
+You don't get to hide within the thousands of comments.'' -- P18} \end{quote}

+Thus, our participants' emic views of Pin of Shame deployments align with scholarly conceptions of what content moderation entails~\cite{gillespie2018custodians,grimmelmann2015virtues,kiesler2012regulating}.
+We, therefore, theorize this practice as a moderation invention.
+Similar to conventional moderation, our participants shared that pinning allowed them to sanction comments that fell into categories such as LGBTQ denial, misogyny, anti-immigrant rhetoric, calls for violence against specific communities, or ethnicity-based hate speech.

-Others view it as a tool to \textbf{educate the pinned commenters}, encouraging them to reflect on their actions, and prompting changes in their attitudes or future behaviors.
+In addition to sanctioning, participants view the Pin of Shame as a tool to \textbf{educate the pinned commenters}, encouraging them to reflect on their actions, and prompting changes in their attitudes or future behaviors.
 Participant P15 illustrated her expectation of using comment pinning against troll accounts:

 \begin{quote} \textit{``So if somebody has a troll account, and they make a nasty comment, and it gets pinned.
-And they have all these people talking back to them the next time they decide to leave a comment on another creator's video.
-They're gonna think twice. `Is that person gonna Pin my comment?
-And am I gonna get shamed again?' '' - P15} \end{quote}
+And they have all these people talking back to them.
+The next time they decide to leave a comment on another creator's video, they're gonna think twice. `Is that person gonna pin my comment?
+And am I gonna get shamed again?' '' -- P15} \end{quote}